Laos at a Glance

 Top places to visit in Laos

-A kaleidoscope of culture, religion and natural beauty, Luang Prabang is perhaps one of Indochina's most alluring towns.
-Humming with an uncommonly peace and spirituality that reaches well beyond its over three-dozen Buddhist temples, it is a supremely walkable town.
-And since its recognition as a UNESCO World Heritage site in 1995, Luang Prabang's wats and temples are getting the renovations they need to stand the test of time.
-Make time to explore its most famous sites, including Wat Xieng Thong and the Royal Palace Museum before heading down the river to see the fascinating Pak Ou Caves and Kuang Si Waterfall.
+A kaleidoscope of culture, religion and natural beauty, Luang Prabang is one of Indochina's most alluring towns.
+A palpable heir of serenity and spirituality eminates from over three-dozen Buddhist temples and extends well into the streets and alleys of surrounding neighborhoods, making it an incredibly rewarding place for leisurly strolls by foot.
+Since the city's recognition as a UNESCO World Heritage site in 1995, Luang Prabang's wats and temples have undergone a series of renovations making it a truly world-class tourism destination.
+Make time to explore its most famous sites, including Wat Xieng Thong and the Royal Palace Museum before heading down the river to see the fascinating Pak Ou Caves and unforgettable Kuang Si Waterfall.

 Si Phan Don (4000 Islands)